 Rush University Medical Center is a 674-bed medical center that serves as the main teaching hospital for Rush Medical College.
-The neurology floor at Rush is a modern 19-bed inpatient unit, which includes an 8-bed inpatient stroke unit.
-The neurointensive care unit at Rush is a 25-bed state-of-the-art unit with its own dedicated imbedded CT scanner.
-In 2012, a new hospital including a 28-bed neuroICU will open.
+The Rush Stroke Program is JCAHO-certified as a comprehensive stroke center which cares for over 1,100 inpatients and over 1,000 outpatients annually.
+The neurology floor at Rush is a modern 32-bed inpatient unit, which includes the inpatient stroke unit and also includes 6 full-time EEG-monitored beds.
+The neurointensive care unit at Rush is a 28-bed state-of-the-art unit with its own dedicated CT scanner.
 The stroke program also runs a neurosonology laboratory, which includes transcranial Doppler and carotid ultrasound capabilities.

-The Rush Stroke Program is JCAHO-certified as a primary stroke center.
-The section faculty includes four stroke neurologists, five neuro-intensivists, and an endovascular neurologist, one of the few in the city.
+The faculty includes five stroke neurologists, seven neuro-intensivists, and two interventionalists (one endovascular neurologist and one neurosurgeon).
 There is also a close working relationship with cerebrovascular neurosurgery and endovascular neurosurgery.
 There is ample clinical inpatient exposure to acute stroke interventions including IV-tPA, intra-arterial therapies, and telestroke consultations, as well as exposure to outpatient stroke management with a continuity clinic.

 Fellowship Director, Vascular Neurology